 Governments issue bonds to raise money for projects and operations, and the same is true for corporations who issue bonds.

-Corporate bonds are slightly riskier than government bonds because there’s more risk of a corporation defaulting on the loan.
+Corporate bonds are slightly more risky than government bonds because there’s more risk of a corporation defaulting on the loan.
 Unlike when you invest in a corporation by purchasing its stock, purchasing a corporate bond does not give you any ownership in that company.

-Takeaway: A bond might only net you a 3% return on your money over multiple years.
-This means that when you take your money out of the bond, you’ll have less buying power than when you put it in because the rate of growth didn’t even keep up with the rate of inflation.
+An important note to remember is that a bond may only net you a 3% return on your money over multiple years.
+This means that when you take your money out of the bond, you’ll actually have less buying power than when you put it in because the rate of growth didn’t even keep up with the rate of inflation.

-There is nothing “safe” about running out of money in retirement because your rates of return couldn’t keep up with inflation.
+Key Takeaway: There is nothing “safe” about running out of money in retirement because your rates of return couldn’t keep up with inflation while you were trying to grow and protect your money.
 It’s not worth it to put your money in bonds.

 5. Mortgage-Backed Securities

 When you purchase a mortgage-backed security, you are once-again lending money to a bank or government institution, but your loan is backed by a pool of home and other real estate mortgages.